Dec. 13-14 workshop at Rushville to give ranchers tools to know their costs, operate ranch as business

 A two-day workshop Dec.
 13-14 in Rushville will provide a hands-on learning experience for producers to learn how to calculate a unit cost of production for a cow-calf operation.

 Having information to make effective business decisions is important for ranch success.
 Enterprise analysis and unit cost of production (UCOP) are tools that can help ranchers identify where value is being created on the ranch, where costs are occurring, and what changes could be made to improve profit.

 For cow-calf producers, UCOP is figured as cost per pound of weaned calf.
 Knowing what it costs to develop a bred heifer, harvest a ton of hay or put a pound of gain on a stocker or a yearling are valuable information as well for the ranch business manager.

 It takes time to set up and calculate a UCOP, but the benefits are:

 - Projecting what unit cost of production will be in 2019;

 - Using information to make management and marketing decisions.

-Sounds difficult?
+Sound difficult?
 Hands-on, group activities, and examples of how to calculate key numbers will help participants through the process.
-They will receive access to Excel® spreadsheet templates that can help analyze cost of production for their own operation.
-Extension Educators Aaron Berger, Jay Jenkins, and Bethany Johnston will be available for follow-up after the workshops.
+Participants will receive access to Excel® spreadsheet templates that can help them analyze cost of production for their own operation.
+Nebraska Extension Educators will be available for follow-up after the workshops.

 Cost is $50 per person and covers meals for both days.
 Please pre-register one week prior for a meal count.
 Payment is due the day of the workshop.
-Workshops are limited to 30 people per location.
-Contact Aaron Berger at 308-235-3122 with questions about the workshops.
+Workshop is limited to 30 people.
+Contact Aaron Berger at 308-235-3122 with questions about the workshop.